arduino-libraries/Arduino_UnifiedStorage/README.md

 # Unified Storage Library

-The UnifiedStorage library provides a unified interface to access different types of storage, including internal storage, SD cards, and USB mass storage devices.
+The Arduino_UnifiedStorage library provides a unified interface to access different types of storage, including internal storage, SD cards, and USB mass storage devices.
 It simplifies the handling of files and directories across multiple storage mediums on Portenta, Opta, and some Nicla boards.

 ## Examples